rwxrob/zet/20211208003130/README.md

-# Use `curl -o ... -w ...` for Effective Return Code
+# Use Curl `-o ... -w ...` for Effective Return Code

 Sometimes you want to get the HTTP response code before you decide to do something with what you downloaded using `curl` ---